RankMansi/ML_Prediction_On_User_Inputs/README.md

 - **Prediction Model**: Utilizes Linear Regression to make predictions.
 - **User Input Interface**: Provides a user-friendly interface to input data for predictions.

-## Requirements

-- [List any specific libraries or dependencies required to run the code]

 ## Installation

 1. Clone the repository: